February 29, 2020

-At the conclusion of the state finals, the IHSAA Executive Committee named Jenna Knepp of Barr-Reeve High School as the winner of the Class A Mental Attitude Award.
+Following the game, members of the IHSAA Executive Committee named Chelsie Sutton of Loogootee High School as the winner of the Patricia L. Roy Mental Attitude Award in Class A Girls Basketball.